A Brief History

 The investigative report, still ongoing, has already generated over 700,000 pages!
 This incredible volume of information may be the most extensive criminal investigation in world history.
 A reward for information leading to the solving of the case stands at about $7 million (US dollars).

-Questions for Students (and others): What other unsolved assassination can you think of?
+Question for students (and subscribers): What other unsolved assassination can you think of?
 Do you believe any of the conspiracy theories?
 Do you believe Lee Harvey Oswald is the only assassin involved in the President John F. Kennedy assassination?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!